15 YouTube Growth Myths: Paid vs. Organic Debunked!

 The first 24–72 hours after upload are critical for promotion.

-If your video does good then YouTube expands promotion (to Home, Search, Suggested and more).
+If your video does well, then YouTube expands promotion (to Home, Search, Suggested, and more).

 Evergreen content can gain views months or years later with....

-Many channels have older videos suddenly take off months or years later.
-I know this because it has happened to me some of my older videos do WAY better than my new ones.
+Many channels have older videos that suddenly take off months or years later.
+I know this because it has happened to me; some of my older videos do WAY better than my new ones.

 "Tags are the key to SEO" is a False Belief!

-Retention is if viewers lasts longer than 15 seconds.
-The longer someone watches your videos the better too.
+Retention is when viewers last longer than 15 seconds.
+The longer someone watches your videos, the better too.

 Tags on YouTube used to be much more important in the past, but their impact has decreased "a lot."